 Smith, who was writing in 1992, says that “among those with a preference, ‘African American’ has grown in acceptance although ‘Black’ still is preferred by more Blacks.”

-A usage note in American Heritage (the fourth edition was published in 2000) points out that “African American,” despite its popularity, “has shown little sign of displacing or discrediting black, which remains both popular and positive.”
+A usage note in American Heritage (the fourth edition, published in 2000) points out that “African American,” despite its popularity, “has shown little sign of displacing or discrediting black, which remains both popular and positive.”

-[Update, Jan.
-15, 2018: American Heritage dropped the usage note from its fifth edition.
-“African American” is now overwhelmingly more popular than “black American,” according to our searches of the Corpus of Contemporary American English and the News on the Web corpus, a database of articles from online newspapers and magazines.]
+[Update, Sept.
+5, 2021: American Heritage dropped the usage note from later editions.
+“African American” is now overwhelmingly more popular than “Black American,” according to our searches of the Corpus of Contemporary American English and the News on the Web corpus, a database of articles from online newspapers and magazines.
+Furthermore, the capitalization of “Black” has now become widely established.]

 Does any of this really matter?
 Smith quotes DuBois as saying: “The feeling of inferiority is in you, not in a name.
 The name merely evokes what is already there.
 Exorcise the hateful complex and no name can ever make you hang your head.”